Upside Down Tomato Pesto Tarts

 Place the cut tomatoes on a cake rack over an oven tray lined with baking paper.
 Sprinkle generously with salt and pepper and a little sugar.
 Bake in preheated oven for 2 - 3 hours or until slightly dried out.

-Brush each hole of 2 x small patty tins generously with the melted butter.
+Brush 12 patty tin holes generously with the melted butter.
 Place a roasted tomato round in each hole.
 Some of the tomatoes might not be big enough, so use two smaller ones.
 Top each one with a teaspoon of basil pesto, then cover with a round of pastry, using a pastry cutter slightly larger than the hole.

 Turn oven heat up to 200C (180C fan-forced).